SSO Overview

 });

-If SSO is not in your providers, accessing auth.sso will be a TypeScript error — the namespace does not exist on the type.
+If SSO is not in your providers, accessing auth.group.sso will be a TypeScript error — the namespace does not exist on the type.

 The auth.group.sso.* and auth.group.sso.scim.* namespaces are the canonical server-side group SSO helpers.
 If your app wants a client-callable group SSO management API, expose it explicitly from your Convex app.
 See the Group SSO RPC guide.